TZstatsADS/Spring2020-Project1-Stephanielovdata/doc/Proj1_desc.md

 #### Suggested workflow
 This is a relatively short project.
 We only have about two weeks of working time.
 In the starter codes, we provide you two basic data processing R notebooks to get you started.

-`Text_processing.rmd` cleans the text data while `HappyDB_RShiny.rmd` constrcuts a shiny app to quickly explore the data.
-There is not much detailed data analysis of the text data at the *moments* level, which should be the focus of your analysis.
+`Text_processing.rmd` cleans the text data while `Lyrics_ShinyApp.rmd` constrcuts a shiny app to quickly explore the data.

 1. [wk1] Week 1 is the **data processing and mining** week.
 Read data description, **project requirement**, browse data and studies the R notebooks in the starter codes, and think about what to do and try out different tools you find related to this task.
 2. [wk1] Try out ideas on a *subset* of the data set to get a sense of computational burden of this project.